2600hz/monster-ui-webhooks/design/Specs/spec.md

    }
 }
 ```
+### Webhook Custom Data
+One of the properties on a webhook configuration is "custom_data".
+This is an optional property, that when present should be a simple JSON object.
+In this object non-string values are not current supported, but should be well handled.
+If a non-string value is encountered the application should skip the offending property but still display the valid properties of custom data.

+The application should show the user a list of the key/value pairs currently configured when updating a webhook.
+When the user is  adding or updating a webhook configuartion the application needs to provide a means to also add new or remove existing custom data properties.
+Both the key and value of custom data properties will be arbitrary, but the key can be assumed to be less than 35 characters when displayed.

 ### Listing Webhooks
 The application needs to provide the developer with the ability to list existing webhook configurations, using the following Kazoo API: